monodara/PeacoPlaza-Frontend/README.md

 ## Getting Started

-As it's deployed, visit [this link](https://github.com/Integrify-Finland/fs17-Frontend-project)
+As it's deployed, visit [this link](https://github.com/Integrify-Finland/fs17-Frontend-project) to run the project.
+1. Register an account by inputting user name, email and password.
+2. To use admin functionalities, please use this account
+    ```
+    email: demo.admin@mail.com
+    password: SuperAdmin1234
+    ```
+    as the system doesn't allow to create another admin account.

-In case you would like to run it locally,
+In case you would like to run it locally, please follow:
 1. Clone the repository using `git clone`;
 2. Open the terminal and navigate to project folder.
 3. Install packages and libraries by running `npm install` or `yarn install`.